RaphTronic/Thermometer_Holders_P1_Printer/README.md

-Fusion 360 CAD file and STEP files for the 3D printed thermometer holders.
+Fusion 360 CAD file and STEP files for the **3D printed thermometer holders**.

 Those allow to remote monitor the temperature inside a Bambu Lab P1 printer.

-Details in this post:
+Details in this post: https://raphtronic.blogspot.com/2024/01/diy-remote-temperature-monitoring-bambu.html

 Happy printing to all !